Do you need to file Form 945? Here's when it applies and how to file

 3. Not every business needs to file.
 Form 945 is only required if you actually withheld federal income tax on covered payment types during the year.
 If you paid contractors but none were subject to backup withholding, and you made no pension distributions or other covered payments, you have no Form 945 obligation.

+Backup withholding on contractor payments (24% of the payment when no valid TIN was provided) is the most common trigger for professional service firms.
+Pension and annuity distributions are the second most common.
 Understanding which payments create non-payroll withholding obligations helps you determine whether Form 945 applies to your business.

 1. Backup withholding on contractor and vendor payments.
 This is the most common Form 945 trigger for professional service firms.
 Backup withholding reporting becomes necessary when you pay a contractor or vendor who failed to provide a valid TIN, provided an incorrect TIN, or was notified by the IRS that backup withholding applies.
 Most of these issues start upstream, when vendor onboarding and tax documentation are not handled consistently.